-The areas designated "Mixed Use" on the Future Land Use Map shall be developed or redeveloped through the Land Development Regulations as design unified horizontal and vertical mixed use areas in accordance with adopted plans and studies that reflect the community's vision.
+The areas designated "Mixed Use" on the Future Land Use Map may be developed or redeveloped through the Land Development Regulations as design unified horizontal and vertical mixed use areas in accordance with adopted plans and studies that reflect the community's vision.

 - 1. Number and type of development orders that have been approved in the District that implement the Mixed Use designation. - 2.
-Adoption of Land Development Regulations to implement the Mixed Use designation.
+Land Development Regulations that implement the Mixed Use designation.

-Policy FLU-3A: Areas designated mixed use shall contain commercial, office, residential, community, institutional and recreation and open space uses integrated vertically or horizontally, in accordance with Policy FLU-1C.
+Policy FLU-3A: Areas designated mixed use may contain commercial, office, community, institutional, recreation and open space, residential, or similar uses integrated vertically or horizontally, in accordance with Policy FLU-1C.